Strawberry Cheesecake Recipe

 Strawberry Topping:

 • Add diced strawberries, vanilla, sugar, lemon zest, and lemon juice to a saucepan.
-Stir and bring to simmer over medium heat.
+Stir and bring to a simmer over medium heat.
 Simmer for 10 minutes until strawberries break down.

-• In a small bowl mix cornstarch with water until fully dissolved, then add to the saucepan with the strawberry mixture and stir.
+• In a small bowl, mix cornstarch with water until fully dissolved, then add to the saucepan with the strawberry mixture and stir.

 • Once cooled, if the sauce is too thick, stir in a bit of water to make it saucier.